uplankita/test-agenda/README.md

 ### Purpose ###
-This sample node application is used to test the nodejs job scheduler 'Agenda' and schedule using
+This sample node application is used to test the nodejs job scheduler 'Agenda' and schedule task using any time stamp

 ### Starting the application ###